“Play Hard, Play Smart, Play Together” is a guest post written by Charlie Leonard.

 Innovation is something Dean Smith prioritized.
 Some of the intricacies you see in basketball, like the “tired signal” to sub, having the point guard call the defense, and pointing to the man who assisted you, directly came from Smith.
 He was always looking for ways to gain an advantage, making communication as easy as possible while making sure everyone acknowledged each other.

 Dean Smith knew the rules and knew which systems worked.
 He also knew that without the ability to keep learning and innovating, others would eventually catch up.
 He had to keep an edge

 In the article, “THM Looking Back at 1993,” recalling the 1993 championship team, Adam Lucas recalled an unusual tactic Dean Smith used to motivate his squad: by doctoring a photo of the scoreboard from the 1982 championship win, he was able to give his players a concrete vision of success.
 Each player arrived for practice to find “Congratulations North Carolina, 1993 national champions” in his locker.

 If you could literally see the destination, the journey wasn’t as difficult to undertake.

-As a business leader in an ever-changing world, it can be difficult to keep up with the twists and turns our internet-driven, fast paced economy throws in our path.
+As a business leader in an ever-changing world, it can be difficult to keep up with the twists and turns our internet-driven, fast-paced economy throws in our path.
 Always be on the lookout for new trends and techniques to gain an edge.
 Seek out the advice of industry experts and see how their suggestions can work for who you are.
-Analyzing data and knowing the rules and regulations needs to be a part of your business’ plan as well.
+Analyzing data and knowing the rules and regulations need to be a part of your business plan as well.

 If your business can constantly keep looking, listening, learning, and adapting, success can be maintained.